To become a registered dealer or salesperson, follow the application process set out below.

 Note: The cost of the Automotive Certification Course is NOT included in the OMVIC registration fee.

-Step 1 – Review the Business Application form to determine all required documentation.
-Download the form by clicking here.
+Step 1– Review the Business Application to determine all required documentation.
+The application is available once a portal login has been created, which can be accessed here.
 There is a Business Application Form Checklist at the back of the Business Application form.
-DO NOT SUBMIT YOUR APPLICATION TO OMVIC UNTIL STEP 6.
+DO NOT SUBMIT YOUR APPLICATION TO OMVIC UNTIL STEP #6.

 Refusal of Registration

 The MVDA prohibits OMVIC from registering any dealer or salesperson who does not meet the prescribed requirements of the Act.
 If these "preconditions" are not met, OMVIC’s Registrar cannot process the application, and is not required to issue a proposal to refuse the application.
 If the Registrar wants to refuse an application for any other reason, the Registrar must give the applicant written notice of a refusal setting out the reasons for the refusal.